Installing and integrating ONLYOFFICE Workspace Community components manually

 onlyoffice/communityserver

-Where ${MAIL_SERVER_IP} is the IP address for ONLYOFFICE Mail.
-You can easily get it using the command:
+Where ${MAIL_SERVER_IP} is the IP address of the ONLYOFFICE Mail container, obtained using the following command:

 MAIL_SERVER_IP=$(docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' onlyoffice-mail-server)

-After the successful installation, the solution will become available at the http://localhost/ address.
+Once the installation is complete, the solution will become available at http://localhost/ address.

 Article with the tag: